Gradient-based Local Next-best-view Planning for Improved Perception of Targeted Plant Nodes: Conclusion and Future work

-In this paper, we presented a novel gradient-based NBV planning method using differential ray sampling for improving the perception of target objects in occluded scenarios.
+In this paper, we presented a novel gradient-based NBV planning method using differentiable ray sampling for improving the perception of target objects in occluded scenarios.
 Compared to previous works on NBV planning, our approach removes the need to sample and evaluate multiple candidate viewpoints.
 We performed simulation experiments with 3D mesh models of tomato plants to evaluate the performance of our planner on the tasks of 3D reconstruction and position estimation of nodes.
 Our gradient-based NBV planner was able to explore the target region, reconstruct the nodes, and estimate their 3D position as accurately as a sampling-based NBV planner, while taking ten times less computation and generating $28\%$ more efficient trajectories.
 Our results clearly show the advantage of using the gradient-based NBV planner for local viewpoint planning in occluded scenarios.
 Our approach can help robots to efficiently perceive a target plant node for grasping or cutting, and contribute to improved harvesting and de-leafing in greenhouses.
+In future work, we can extend the method for global planning in larger scenarios.